 The Product Management function provides vertical depth of expertise in use of components (as they relate to individual products) that is shared across all market channels.
 Product Management will work with the Desks to jointly prioritize any needed new or adapted site profiles, curves and components to support new product concepts or other EES needs.

-Product Management will serve an oversight and integration role with regard to component availability and use.Deal Management Products are developed through modeling use of components, curves and site profiles as capable of meeting customer requirements and creating margin.
+Product Management will serve an oversight and integration role with regard to component availability and use.
+Products are developed through modeling use of components, curves and site profiles as capable of meeting customer requirements and creating margin.

 As compared to Product Management taking a customer needs perspective, the Deal Management function will monitor that products are applied within their rules of use and that product models capture all costs and risks at the component level for each product offered.